 And this style was defined in The Endless Summer: serving as both cameraman and narrator, Brown knew what was interesting to catch and funny to comment upon in his footage, displaying great runs on the surf along with more amusing moments in the trip, such as Mike and Robert’s absurd experiences in Ghana with a local population that were wholly unfamiliar with surfing and made witnessing these two white boys from America out in the ocean a community event.
 The kids eventually got so enthusiastic they grabbed whatever spare material they could find to try their hand on surfing.

-Being a surfer himself and having tried out a few of these perfect waves, Brown summed it up with his characteristic wit the sensation with, “Can you imagine riding a 15-foot wave shaped like this for 7 miles?
+A surfer himself and having tried out a few of these perfect waves, Brown summed it up with his characteristic wit the sensation: “Can you imagine riding a 15-foot wave shaped like this for 7 miles?
 You’d have a nervous breakdown the first 50 yards.
 I had one on a 3-foot wave.”

-As Bruce Brown elucidates brilliantly when finding the perfect wave: “I couldn’t help but think of the hundreds of years these waves must have been breaking here, but until this day, no one had ever ridden one.
+As Brown elucidates when discovering the perfect wave: “I couldn’t help but think of the hundreds of years these waves must have been breaking here, but until this day, no one had ever ridden one.
 Think of the thousands of waves that went to waste, and the waves that are going to waste right now at Cape St. Francis.”

 “With enough time and enough money…”

-In the sentimental, sad last few minutes of The Endless Summer–sentimental because the lazy melodica riff that plays in the background captures the lazy see-saw feeling of summer perfectly and sad because you simply don’t want the film to end–Bruce Brown says, “With enough time and enough money, you could spend the rest of your life following the summer around the world.”
-And almost by magic, The Endless Summer has attained this elusive, dreamy goal.
+In the sentimental, sad last few minutes of The Endless Summer – sentimental because the lazy melodica riff that plays in the background captures the lazy see-saw feeling of summer perfectly and sad because you simply don’t want the film to end.
+Brown imparts, “With enough time and enough money, you could spend the rest of your life following the summer around the world.”
+And by summer magic, The Endless Summer attained the elusive, dreamy endless summer.

-Although filmed now over 50 years ago, not a day has passed in the frames of The Endless Summer: every frame is sunny, every moment is a new discovery, and every ride caught by either Mike or Robert are perfect ones.
+Now considered a classic in the literal and temporal sense, not a day has passed in the frames of The Endless Summer: every one is sunny, every moment is a discovery, and every ride caught is endless.

 It captures an innocent moment in a world that has since lost any pretense of innocence.
 The girls in bikinis Mike and Robert flirt with are young and cute but never overly sexualized; the natives they interact with may be subject to Bruce Brown’s little verbal jabs but what he says about them is never cruel or racist–he’s more amused by their own innocence than anything; and Mike and Robert come across more as young men who are astonished by what they experience rather than as jaded too-cool types.
 The music is subdued and wordless, played at half-tempo and never in a rush or trying to artificially tack on excitement–what’s happening on-screen is exciting enough as is.